periwinklepreacher/obtuse-octo-guacamole/README.md

       Finally, globbing is used to specify a group of media storage folders so that files can be copied to volumes with the most amount of free space.

+<b>rtorrent upstart OpenVPN</b> (these files should be created in /etc/init)

+<b>rtorrent.conf</b> : Start and stop rtorrent as an upstart controlled service. rtorrent is started when the VPN is established and terminated when the VPN is disconnected.

+<b>port-forward.conf</b> : Polls PIA server for port forward assignment.
+Polling is started when VPN is established and terminated when VPN is disconnected.

+<b>OpenVPN Scripts and Configuration</b> (these files should be created in /etc/openvpn)

+<b>rtorrent-up.sh</b> : Creates a split routing table to restrict rtorrent traffic to the VPN.
+Also emits an upstart torrent-up event to launch rtorrent as a service bound to the local VPN interface.

+<b>rtorrent-down.sh</b> : Deletes the torrent split routing table and emits an upstart torrent-down event.
+The event will cause rtorrent to be shut down and to clean up any temporary files.

+<b>torrent.openvpn.conf</b> : Sample OpenVPN configuration file.
+Pay attention to the following attributes: script-security, route-nopull, up, down, and auth-user-pass.

+<b>login.ini</b> : Two line file.
+First line is VPN username, and second line is VPN password.

+<b>pia-clientid.ini</b> : Unique string composed of letters and numbers.
+Can be generated using the following commands: head -n 100 /dev/urandom | md5sum | tr -d " -"

+<b>rtorrent XMLPRC</b> (this file should be renamed to rtrpc and created in /usr/bin)

+<b>rtrpc.py</b> : Python module for interacting with rtorrent's XML-RPC interface.
+The port-forward.conf scripts assumes this script is executable and available in /usr/bin or in a PATH location supported by upstart.